Antifascistisk Aktion

 The Antifascistisk aktion (AFA) is a far-left, extra-parliamentary, anti-fascist movement in Sweden, whose stated goal is to "smash fascism in all its forms".
-Some of its members are influenced by the theory of triple oppression, and all of its members claim to oppose sexism, racism, and classism.
-The point of the organization is to exchange information and to coordinate activities between local groups.
+The purpose of the organization is to exchange information and to coordinate activities between local groups.

 The groups' activities have included handing out flyers, organizing demonstrations, direct action, and property destruction.
-In line with their ideology, and as a consequence of being constantly monitored by the police, the group has no central authority.
-This means it has a flat organization consisting of many independent groupings, without a board or leader.
+The group has no central authority, using a flat organization structure consisting of many independent groupings, without a board or leader.
 AFA works with other anti-racist groups all over Europe.
 The groups' origins are in the heterogeneous anti-fascist groups of the late 1930s and early 1940s, mostly made up of social democrats, communists, and progressive Christians.
 Their ideology is libertarian socialism.

 History

 The name Antifaschistische Aktion (Anti-Fascist Action) was used from the early 1930s in Germany.
 The name was subsequently used by anti-fascist groups in several other countries.

 Antifascistisk aktion (AFA) was founded in Sweden in 1993.
 AFA is a part of the "autonomous" (autonoma in Swedish, from autonomist Marxism) subculture, which revolves around many forms of leftist activism like antifascism, environmentalism and animal rights activism.
 This subculture includes people of many different ideologies, but the ideologies of the movement is always some form of radical leftism.
 In stark contrast to the American Antifa, the Swedish AFA is not open to more moderate forms of leftism, and on one occasion members of a left-wing party were spat upon by them.